In-Country Course Structure & Deliverables

 Attendance and full participation is essential to the experiential learning for intensive, international programs.
 All students must attend all required sessions which may include lectures, speaker sessions and corporate visits.
 Attendance will be taken at every session on every day of the program.
 Required sessions are marked on the syllabus and reviewed at the Pre-Departure Class.

-Due to the importance to the learning experience, failure to attend a required session will result in a lower final grade for the course.
+Due to the importance to the learning experience, failure to attend or arriving late to a required session will result in a lower final grade for the course.

 The following grade deduction will be in effect for missed sessions: